+Taxation is provided in accordance with the tax laws applicable in the State of Qatar and Qatar Financial Centre.
+Current tax is the expected tax payable calculated using the tax rate enacted or substantially enacted at the reporting date and any adjustments to tax payable in respect of previous years.
+As per Qatar Income Tax laws and regulations, the Company being a listed entity at Qatar Stock Exchange is exempted from income tax (2020: income tax expense amounting to QR 2,552 thousand is calculated on the taxable income for the year attributable to non-Qatari shareholders of the Parent Company).

-- i.
-The Company is subject to the applicable tax laws in the State of Qatar and accordingly liable for income tax on its taxable profits to the extent of the foreign shareholding percentage of its owner (Qatar Insurance Company Q.S.P.C.) until 30 December 2020.
-The Company has provided an amount of QR 2,552 thousand towards the income tax liability for the year 2020.
-Q Life & Medical Insurance Company L.L.C. calculates its tax provision in accordance with the Qatar Financial Centre Tax Regulations at a rate of 10% of its taxable income.
-An amount of QR 210 thousand has been provided as provision for tax for the year ended 31 December 2020. - ii.
-In 2020, Q Life & Medical Insurance Company L.L.C has reversed a net overprovision of income tax as per QFC Tax Regulations amounting to QR 3,768 thousand (2019: 5,350 thousand), which was provided in prior years and has been subsequently released following the finalisation of tax assessments.
+The Subsidiary calculates its tax provision in accordance with the Qatar Financial Centre Tax Regulations at a rate of 10% of its taxable income.
+An amount of QR 145 thousand has been provided as provision for tax for the year ended 31 December 2021 (2020: 210 thousand).

+ii.
+In 2020, Q Life & Medical Insurance Company L.L.C has reversed a net overprovision of income tax as per QFC Tax Regulations amounting to QR 3,768 thousand, which was provided in prior years and has been subsequently released following the finalisation of tax assessments.

+Movements in income tax payable are shown in the table below:

+2021 QR ('000) 2020 QR ('000) At 1 January Income tax expense for the year 3,262 145 7,121 (1006) Adjustment/paid during the year At 31 December (2,853) THE ST December 2,313 3,262

-17 SEGMENT INFORMATION
+18 SEGMENT INFORMATION